 The Key Facts Page can’t be longer than two A4 pages and must explain:

 More protection for agency workers

 From April 2020, you’ll have to pay agency workers with 12 weeks’ continuous service the same amount as permanent staff.
 Why?

-Because the use of the Swedish Derogation model contracts is becoming illegal.
+Because the use of the Swedish Derogation model contracts is becoming unlawful.
 This contract lets agency workers opt out of getting the same pay as permanent staff in exchange for guaranteed pay between their temporary jobs.

 But nowadays, agency workers don’t usually have lots of gaps between jobs.
 And the Government believes some agencies are using this opt-out clause to short-change their staff.
 So what does this mean for you?

 Well, if you have Swedish Derogation model contracts with agency workers, you’ll need to give them a written statement by 30th April 2020.

 In the statement, you’ll need to explain that workers get the same pay as permanent staff after 12 weeks’ service.
 You’ll also need to start paying eligible workers the correct wages from April 2020.

 If you don’t, you could face employment tribunals and hefty fines.